claceio/docs/content/docs/Applications/Lifecycle/index.md

 ```

 The second app is the staging app for the first. `app list` shows only the main apps by default, the `--internal` option makes it show the linked apps.

+The staging app url is available by suffixing `_cl_stage` at the end of the app path.
+So for an app at `https://example.com/`, the staging url is `https://example.com/cl_stage`.
+For an app at `https://example.com/utils/app1`, the staging app url is `https://example.com/utils/app1_cl_stage`.

 ## Promoting Changes